Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-liquid-staking-faq.md

 The delegated staked BNB is not slashed — slashing impacts only the self-stake of the validator.
 Ankr only delegates to trusted and reputable validator nodes to avoid any validator that would act maliciously.

-### Is there any liquidity for aBNBb anywhere currently?
+### Is there any liquidity for aBNBb/aBNBc anywhere currently?

 You can check all available DeFi platforms on ANKR DeFi: